CRAYPAUL/KeePassVault/README.md

 Import-Module KeePassVault

-#You may need to enable script execution for the session.
-If you this happens, use the following command:
+#You may need to enable script execution for the session; If so, the following command:
 #Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process

 ```